Royal intermarriage: China

-Emperors of the proceeding Song dynasty (960–1279) tended to marry from within their own borders.
-Tang emperors, mainly took their wives from high-ranking bureaucratic families, but the Song dynasty did not consider rank important when it came to selecting their consorts.
+Emperors of the Song dynasty (960–1279) tended to marry from within their own borders.
+Tang emperors mainly took their wives from high-ranking families, but the Song dynasty did not consider rank important when it came to selecting their consorts.
 It has been estimated that only a quarter of Song consorts were from such families, with the rest being from lower status backgrounds.
-For example, Liu, consort of Emperor Zhenzong, had been a street performer and consort Miao, wife of Emperor Renzong was the daughter of his own wet nurse.
+For example, Lady Liu, wife of Emperor Zhenzong, had been a street performer, and Consort Miao of Emperor Renzong was the daughter of his own wet nurse.

 During the Qing dynasty (1644–1912), emperors chose their consorts primarily from one of the eight Banner families, administrative divisions that divide all native Manchu families.
-To maintain the ethnic purity of the ruling dynasty, after the Kangxi Period (1662–1722), emperors and princes were forbidden to marry non-Manchu and non-Mongol wives.
-Imperial daughters however were not covered by this ban, and as with their preceding dynasties, were often married to Mongol princes to gain political or military support, especially in the early years of the Qing dynasty; three of the nine daughters of Emperor Nurhaci and twelve of Emperor Hongtaiji's daughters were married to Mongol princes.
+Imperial daughters, as with preceding dynasties, were often married to Mongol princes to gain political or military support, especially in the early years of the Qing dynasty; three of the nine daughters of Nurhaci and twelve of Hong Taiji's daughters were married to Mongol princes.

-The Manchu imperial Aisin Gioro clan practiced marriage alliances with Han Chinese Ming generals and Mongol princes.
-Aisin Gioro women were married to Han Chinese generals who defected to the Manchu side during the Manchu conquest of China.
-The Manchu leader Nurhaci married one of his granddaughters to the Ming general Li Yongfang (李永芳) after he surrendered Fushun in Liaoning to the Manchu in 1618 and a mass marriage of Han Chinese officers and officials to Manchu women numbering 1,000 couples was arranged by Prince Yoto 岳托 (Prince Keqin) and Hongtaiji in 1632 to promote harmony between the two ethnic groups.
-Aisin Gioro women were married to the sons of the Han Chinese generals Sun Sike (Sun Ssu-k'o) 孫思克, Geng Jimao (Keng Chi-mao), Shang Kexi (Shang K'o-hsi), and Wu Sangui (Wu San-kuei).
+The Manchu imperial Aisin Gioro clan practiced marriage alliances with Ming generals and Mongol princes.
+Aisin Gioro women were married to Han generals who defected to the Manchu side during the Manchu conquest of China.
+The Manchu leader Nurhaci married one of his granddaughters to the Ming general Li Yongfang (李永芳) after he surrendered Fushun in Liaoning to the Manchu in 1618 and a mass marriage of Han officers and officials to Manchu women numbering 1,000 couples was arranged by Prince Yoto (岳托) (Prince Keqin) and Hong Taiji in 1632 to promote harmony between the two ethnic groups.
+Aisin Gioro women were married to the sons of the Han generals Sun Sike (Sun Ssu-k'o) (孫思克) Geng Jimao (Keng Chi-mao), Shang Kexi (Shang K'o-hsi), and Wu Sangui (Wu San-kuei).

 Nurhaci's son Abatai's daughter was married to Li Yongfang.
 The offspring of Li received the "Third Class Viscount" (三等子爵 (sān děng zǐjué)) title.
-Li Yongfang was the great-great-great-grandfather of Li Shiyao 李侍堯.
+Li Yongfang was the great-great-great-grandfather of Li Shiyao (李侍堯).